BloomTech-Labs/CS10-labor-pos/README.md

 - Bcrypt

-  - Django's default hashing algorithm is PBKDF2 but we were more familiar with bcrypt password hashing, having implemented it it every security-based project, so felt safer using it as our password hashing algorithm.
+  - Django's default hashing algorithm is PBKDF2 but we were more familiar with bcrypt password hashing, having implemented it in every security-based project, so felt safer using it as our password hashing algorithm.

 - Heroku
   - We chose Heroku for roughly the same reason we chose Netlify, with the addendum that we also wanted a deployment site that would interact well with a Postgres database.